-REVIEW: Let me start by emphasizing how incredibly popular these books are with young readers.
-I am sharing my graphic novel challenge experiences with my middle school students.
-When I said I was reading the first book in the Amulet series, they were so excited.
-When I asked students who had read it, many, many hands went up in every single class.
-My 8-year old son has read all six books, and I've already ordered Firelight, book #7, for my library when it comes out later this month.
+When I told my students I was reading The Stonekeeper, which is the first book in the Amulet series, they were so excited.
+In each class, I asked which students had read it, many, many hands went up in every single class.
+My 8-year old son has read the first six books, and I’ve already ordered Firelight, book #7, for my library when it comes out later this month.

 I think my middle school students will have this same kind of nostalgia for the Amulet series.
 Even the students who “hate to read” love this series.
 Lots of students, including my son, have read them more than once.
 I’ve taught in both the USA and China, and Amulet is universally popular in both places.